 What is procurement fraud?

-If procurement is defined as purchasing of goods and services which offer best value for money, fulfill required function/s in specified time, at the agreed quality levels.
-Procurement fraud would be the corruption of these values for personal gain through dishonest and criminal means.
+If procurement is defined as the purchasing of goods and services which offer the best value for money, fulfill required function/s in a specified time, at the agreed quality levels, then procurement fraud would be the corruption of these values for personal gain through dishonest and criminal means.

 It can take different forms, but here are a few examples:

 - Kickbacks and bribery

 - Embezzlement and the diverting of payments

 - Billing fraud - fraudalent invoicing, duplicate invoicing, invoicing for work not done and goods not delivered, etc.